singh-man/books/crackingTheCoding/13_java.md

 - When  applied to a variable (primitive):The value  of the  variable cannot change.
 - When  applied to a variable (reference): The reference variable cannot point to any other object on the heap.
-- When  applied to a method:The method cannot be overridden.
+- When  applied to a method: The method cannot be overridden.
-- When  applied to a class:The class cannot be subclassed.
+- When  applied to a class: The class cannot be subclassed.

 **finally keyword**